5kullnight/ocr-cs-alevel/1.1 Characteristics of Contemporary Processors/1.1.1 Structure and Function of the Processor/Factors Affecting CPU Performance.md

             - A **quad-core** processor can handle **4 tasks**.
     - **Limitation**: Performance gains depend on software optimization.
 Some programs are not designed to use multiple cores efficiently.
 	    - For example, a **Minecraft server** can run on multiple cores, but its performance may not fully utilize them.
 Many Minecraft server operations are single-threaded, meaning that only one core handles certain tasks, like world generation or player interactions.
 While some tasks can be distributed across multiple cores (like handling multiple players), the core gameplay mechanics and world updates can bottleneck performance, resulting in limited gains from additional cores.
 This illustrates how software design impacts the ability to leverage multicore architectures effectively.
----
-3. **Cache Memory**
+# 3. Cache Memory:
 - **Definition**: Cache memory is a small amount of high-speed memory located inside the CPU.
 It stores frequently used instructions to improve processing speed.
     - **Impact**:
         - Reduces the time needed to access data from main memory (RAM).
         - Larger or faster cache allows quicker data access.